astropy/ccdproc/docs/ccdproc/index.rst

     >>> gain = ccdproc.Keyword('gain'. unit=u.photon/u.adu)
     >>> image_2_var = ccdproc.create_variance(image_2, gain.value_from(image_2.header))

-You might wonder why there is a `~ccdproc.ccdproc.gain_correct` at all, since the implemented gain correction simple multiplies by a constant.
-There are two things you get with `gain_correct` that you don't get with multiplication:
+You might wonder why there is a `~ccdproc.gain_correct` at all, since the implemented gain correction simple multiplies by a constant.
+There are two things you get with `~ccdproc.gain_correct` that you do not get with multiplication:

 + Appropriate scaling of uncertainties.
 + Units